cheerful/freckle-apidocs/content/v2/expenses.md

 ### Parameters

-Each parameter passed will filter the results, and parameters are chained (meaning that if you search by `users` and `projects`, it will only return expenses from those users for the specified projects).
+Each parameter passed will filter the results, and parameters are chained (meaning that if you search by `user_ids` and `project_ids`, it will only return expenses from those users for the specified projects).

-users
+user_ids
 : *Optional* **string**: a comma-separated list of user IDs to filter by.
 Example: `users=1,2,3`

-projects
+project_ids
 : *Optional* **string**: a comma-separated list of project IDs to filter by.
 Example: `projects=4,5,6`

-invoices
+invoice_ids
 : *Optional* **string**: a comma-separated list of invoices to filter by

-imports
+import_ids
 : *Optional* **string**: a comma-separated list of imports to filter by

 from